 Simply put, a session is a series of user interactions on your site, beginning with the first page they visit and ending with a period of inactivity lasting longer than 30 minutes.

 For example, a user finds your site in a list of Google search results and clicks through to your landing page.
-In your FullStory dashboard, their session will begin with the landing page, and last until they have not performed any activity on your site for 30 minutes or longer.
+In FullStory, their session will begin with the landing page, and last until they have not performed any activity on your site for 30 minutes or longer.
 If they revisit your site after they've been inactive on your website for more than 30 minutes, their activity will be recorded as a new, separate session.

 Note: If a user is inactive and revisits your site, the session will split in the middle of a single page, after 30 minutes of inactivity.

 Why do I see longer periods of inactive time in a session?

 After reading our simple answer, you may be still wondering why you sometimes see longer inactive periods in a session.
 Read on for some more technical details: